kobeisgood/arbetsprovWeKnowIT/README.md

 3. Open the project in a text editor or IDE of your choice.
 In the root folder, create a file called `.env`.
 In that file, write `API_PATH = http://api.geonames.org/searchJSON?username=weknowit&` and save.
 This is a environment variable to access the api used.
 3. Write `npm install`.
 4. Write `expo start`.
+Continued beloW are a few alternatives on how to run the app on different platforms
 ### Alternatives for running the app
 a.
 To run the app in your web browser, press `w` in your terminal. \
 b.
 To run the app on an Andorid or iOS emulator on your computer, you need either Android Studio or Xcode respectively.
 Configure an emulator and open it, then press `a` in your terminal. \
 b.
-For a more realistic experience, download the Expo Go app and through the app scan the QR code shown in the terminal to open the app. \
+For a more realistic experience, download the Expo Go app and through the app scan the QR code shown in the terminal to open the app.

 ## Structure
 * Components: ` /arbetsprovWeKnowIT/components`